What’s Letheringham Water Mill like?

 Where are the best dog walks near Letheringham Water Mill?

 The mill itself is set in seven acres of land that is perfect for sniffing around.
 There are formal gardens and enclosed fields to explore, not to mention wild woodland copses, overlooked by the animals at neighbouring dog-friendly attraction, Easton Farm Park.

 The roads around nearby Easton are all very quiet but there’s a nice circular walk you can do along the banks of the River Deben that takes in quiet lanes, grassy tracks and Letheringham Priory.
 It’s roughly 5.5-miles long – check out the route recommended by the East Anglian Daily Times.

 Historic Framlingham is also close by and home to “The Castle on the Hill” that Ed Sheeran sang about.
 Owned by English Heritage, Framlingham Castle (above) is incredibly dog-friendly and you can walk the walls for great views over the mere.
 Adult tickets start from £9.50.
 If it’s beaches you’re after, though, head to the Suffolk Heritage Coast.
-Check out my Ruff Guide for more ideas for things to see and do in the area.
+Check out my Ruff Guide to the area for more ideas for things to see and do.

-WHAT ERNIE LOVED: Meeting the other residents, being off-lead all the time, the lovely doggy welcome pack
+Meeting the other canine residents, being off-lead all the time, the lovely doggy welcome pack

-GET ON THE DOG AND BONE: The Woodshed at Letheringham Water Mill sleeps two.
-Prices start from £99 a night.
-For more information, call 01728 747186, see the official website or book via Airbnb by clicking here.
+The Woodshed sleeps two and prices start from £99 a night.
+For more information about the Woodshed or the other cottages available, call 01728 747186, see the official website or book via Airbnb by clicking here.